 “I have an audition tomorrow and nothing to sing!”
 If you’ve felt this way before, you’re not alone.
-While only you and your coaches can find the exact pieces that will make your audition sing, there are some definite rules to follow to make sure you’re prepared when you walk into that audition room.
+While only you and your coaches can find the exact pieces that will make your musical theater audition sing, there are some general rules you should follow.
+From contemporary musical theater to jazz, we’ll walk you through the vocal styles your book should definitely include—plus examples from each category to help you choose the perfect audition song.

 Play the long game.